TezosRio/TezosJ_SDK/README.md

 ## Getting started

 This is the TezosJ_SDK_Android source-code.
 This code GENERATES the TezosJ library.
-To create Android APPs (wallets) that uses this library you just have to add the line below to the build.gradle file on your Android APP (please check latest version):
+To create Android dAPPs (wallets) that uses this library you just have to add the line below to the build.gradle file on your Android APP (please check latest version):

 implementation 'com.milfont.tezos:tezosj_android:0.9.998'

+Remember to remove from AndroidManifest.xml file the AllowBackup="true" line.

 ## Disclaimer